Plug4Green/Plug4Green/P4GDemo/README.md

 ```
 At this point we need to create the VMs for the Openstack installation using the script "fuel-main/virtualbox/launch_8GB.sh".
 This script will create 1 OS master and 3 slaves.
 Each VM uses about 1,5Gb of RAM.
 One is used for the Openstack controller and the other two to host the VMs (compute nodes).
-Accept default values in the Fuel setup.
+Accept default values in the Fuel setup, save and quit.
 This step may take a long time.

 ```
 cd fuel-main/virtualbox/
 ./launch_8GB.sh
 ```

-Once The fuel master VM and the two slaves displays there login invite, you can access the fuel master GUI through a browser:
+Once the fuel master VM and the two slaves displays their login invite, you can access the fuel master GUI through a browser:

 ```
 xdg-open http://10.20.0.2:8000 (credential: admin both as user and password)